 < Browse to Previous Essay | Browse to Next Essay >

-Britain cedes its claims to the Pacific Northwest by signing the Treaty of Oregon on June 15, 1846.
+Britain and the United States agree on the 49th parallel as the main Pacific Northwest boundary in the Treaty of Oregon on June 15, 1846.

 HistoryLink.org Essay 5247